kylejones200/psis_4700_applied_ai/webslides/topic_Model-Context-Protocol-MCP.md

 ## Human Analogy

-Think of MCP as asking a librarian for a book rather than giving the library your house key.
+Think of MCP as asking a librarian for a book rather than giving the library your house key
 The model reads only what it needs, when it needs it

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.